devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Write data to I2C bus.

 *Parameters*:
-* "address" - I2C slave device address, decimal integer value.
+* "address" - I2C slave device address, hex value.
+Can start with "0x".
 * "data" - base64 encoded data that should be sent.
 Maximum size of data is 264 bytes.
 * "SDA" - GPIO port number for SDA data line.
 If not specified, previous pin will be used.
 Default is "0".
 * "SCL" - GPIO port number for SCL data line.
 If not specified, previous pin will be used.
 Default is "2".